 - Only after completing this testing phase can you apply for production access

-This policy rolled out in late 2023 and has been enforced more strictly through 2025-2026.
-Google introduced it to reduce low-quality and spam apps.
-If you’re publishing under a brand new developer account, plan for this two-week buffer in your app development timeline.
+This policy landed in late 2023 and has been enforced harder through 2025 and 2026.
+Google brought it in to cut down on low-quality and spam apps.
+Publishing under a brand new developer account?
+Build this two-week buffer into your app development timeline.

-Pro tip: Start recruiting testers as soon as your app enters the QA phase.
-Don’t wait until the app is “perfect” — you can push updates to the closed testing track throughout the 14-day window.
+Pro tip: Start lining up testers the moment your app hits QA.
+Don’t wait for it to be “perfect.”
+You can keep pushing updates to the closed testing track all through the 14-day window.

 Store Listing Optimization